Daniks.AI vs Pacvue 2026 — Honest PPC Comparison

 What is Daniks.AI?

+Setup runs about 15 minutes, and after that most sellers spend roughly 30 minutes a week on it.
 The target audience is Amazon sellers with $1,000 to $100,000 monthly ad spend who do not want to make PPC their full-time job.
 The full Daniks.AI review is here.

 Price comparison: Daniks.AI vs Pacvue